| |

 of Animal Behavior (AVSAB) on raising

-Note that the AVSAB advises
+Note that the AVSAB advises the

-the exact opposite of the old-school
+exact opposite of the old-school thinking,

-thinking, and that you should expose
+and that puppies should be

-puppies to the world and begin training them
+exposed to the world and begin training

 even before they are fully vaccinated.